 TES can apply to complete one Professional Experience placement overseas; however, it cannot be their final placement.
-The overseas placement is contingent on external funding and approvals, for example, the New Colombo Plan grant scheme.
-Overseas placement opportunities will be advertised through Education Commons and student email.
+The overseas placement is contingent on external funding and approvals, for example, the New Colombo grants.
+Overseas placement opportunities will be advertised through Education Commons and student emails.